railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 Payslips Run

-Using the menu Human Resources->Payroll->Payslips Run you can create payslips for various employees at a time.
+Using the menu :menuselection:`Human Resources --> Payroll --> Payslips Run` you can create payslips for various employees at a time.
 Its like a register which holds payslips of various employees created through Generate Payslips wizard.

 .. image:: images/payslips_run.png